Paul Kilfoil's World of Travel, Technology & Sport

 A few hundred metres down the road from Patara Village we arrived at the entrance gate where we'd hastily jumped off the bus the previous day.
 This time we paid the steep 200 Lira entry fee and walked through, looking over the surrounding fields for signs of the ancient Greek/Lycian city whose ruins pepper the hillside [Aside: The ruins of Patara are estimated to date back 2600 years].
 The Triple Arched Gateway was right next to the road and magnificent, but more was to come.
 The Lycian League Assembly Building (a sort of parliament for the region) featured a remarkably well-preserved mini amphitheatre that was once used by politicians to discuss weighty matters, and right next to it a much bigger outdoor amphitheatre appeared still to be in use to this day.
 Around the lake we found the original lighthouse, an impressively tall structure that once indicated the shoreline of the Mediterranean Sea (which has receded dramatically in the last 3000 years); unfortunately it was being restored to its original glory so a huge crane, scaffolding and building materials rather spoiled the view.

 We were stunned to see a serious infestation of Port Jackson trees on the path around the lake.
 "Port Jackson" is the colloquial South African name for the Acacia saligna tree, a tough and extremely fast-growing Australian plant that grows prolifically in any reasonably hot environment and in soils with low nutrient content.
 It was brought to South Africa in the 19th century and since then has spread dramatically, and in some areas of the Western Cape the tree is totally out of control.
-They swamp all indigenous vegetation and dry up watercourses through their voracious appetite for water.
-In South Africa these trees have become a real problem; teams of "hackers" work full time cutting them down and poisoning the stumps - it is almost impossible to kill a Port Jackson tree without taking it out roots and all.
+These trees swamp all indigenous vegetation and dry up watercourses through their voracious appetite for water.
+Port Jackson infestation has become a real problem in South Africa; teams of "hackers" work full time cutting them down and poisoning the stumps - it is almost impossible to kill a Port Jackson tree without taking it out roots and all.
 And the root is usually as deep as the tree is high, so once it is over a metre tall it is extremely difficult to pull out.
 Poison is then the only solution.

 It appears as if Türkiye has the same problem as South Africa, and not only with Port Jacksons - we saw plenty of Eucalyptus (gum) trees as well.
 These are also invasive aliens from Australia, but at least they grow relatively slowly.